skellat/skellat.github.io/docs/index.md

 *An example of current Over The Air reception.*

-This works helps us explain to clients the engineering limits of our constantly changing over-the-air television broadcast environment.
+This work helps us explain to clients the engineering limits of our constantly changing over-the-air television broadcast environment.

 ### KCRW 7th Radio Race (2019)